 A Ph difference of 1.0 is equal to a ten times increase or decrease in Ph.
 That is, a nutrient solution with a Ph of 6.0 is ten times as acidic as a nutrient solution with a Ph of 7.0.
 A Ph difference of 2.0 is equal to a hundred times increase or decrease in Ph.

 It is essential to keep the Ph levels within certain limits when growing cannabis.
-The Ph level of your soil will ascertain how well your cannabis plants are able to take up the nutrients.
+The Ph level of your soil will ascertain how well your cannabis plants can take up the nutrients.
 If the Ph level is out of the correct range, the growth rate of the plants can stall or even stop.

 Ideal Ph Levels for Growing Cannabis